DerrangedGadgeteer/Parabellum-Inc/LivingRules.md

 > - Investors: An upfront influx of cash which doesn't need to be paid back, but for which the player must pay a dividend at the end of each battle.

 The Player may hold 5 Business Opportunity Cards in their hand.
 If they draw one with a full hand, they must either play one, or discard one from their hand by shuffling it back into the Business Opportunity Deck.

+Each Player may, at any time, place a Business Opportunity Card from their Hand, face-up into their Reserve Area.
+Upon doing so, that player adds the Card's value of Funds to their own coffers.

+Each Business Opportunity card has a Payoff Cost, which if paid back to the Market, allows the player to remove the card from their reserve area and shuffle it back into the business opportunity deck.
+The player no longer has to pay the liabilities of cards Paid Off this way.

+## Inter-Battle Play
+At the end of each Battle, each player must reconcile their funds and liabilities.
+First, the player recieves any Completion Bonus they may have earned from completing Objectives during the Battle, then all Business Opportunity Cards' Contingincies must be resolved.
+If the player doesn't have enough funds to meet their Business Opportunity Cards' Contingincies, they must either sell units & Supplies they have in Reserve, or they must play any Business Opportunity Cards they have available in their hand.

+> Business Opportunity Cards played between Battles have their Contingincies come due at the end of the next Battle.

+If a player has sold all units and supplies in their Reserves, and played all Business Opportunity Cards in their hand, and still doesn't have enough funds to pay their Contingincies, that player is Bankrupt and eliminated.

+One